TW-Thailand/GJN-2025-packing/README.md

-# ✈️ Thailand Travel Packing Guide 2025
+# ✈️ TW-Thailand – Travel Packing Guide 2025

 This repository contains a mobile-friendly, collapsible task list for your upcoming Thailand trip in 2025.
 This provides a mobile-optimised, colour-coded, and collapsible packing checklist for multi-traveller trips.